 Our vision is a shared Northern Irish society where peace is improved by reporting and storytelling.

-Our mission is to develop constructive journalism in the province of Ulster.
+Our mission is to develop civic journalism in the province of Ulster.

 Our objective is to provide depth and context to peacebuilding activities in Northern Ireland and the border counties.

 Our activities benefit those who wish to improve their research, writing, and journalism skills in Northern Ireland.